FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: area (0-4294967295) filter-list prefix NAME out

-.. clicmd:: no area A.B.C.D filter-list prefix NAME in

-.. clicmd:: no area A.B.C.D filter-list prefix NAME out

-.. clicmd:: no area (0-4294967295) filter-list prefix NAME in

-.. clicmd:: no area (0-4294967295) filter-list prefix NAME out

    Filtering Type-3 summary-LSAs to/from area using prefix lists.
 This command makes sense in ABR only.